 Understanding generational (traditionalist, boomer, GenX, GenY, GenZ/Re-Gen) differences can help make you a better manager, leader, and advisor, and enhance both your client and workplace relationships.
 In your business, generational characteristics have great applicability because one of the key differences is how people view money, relationships, and interpersonal communication.
 Those are the generations, both in the workplace and in your client base: enjoy the fact that we see things differently, and make sure you give all these points of view space in your organization by making it legitimate for people to see and process things in different ways.
 And there are a lot of times when you can shape your messages to more effectively convey what’s important to each generation.
 That would be my advice for making the most of this multigenerational world that we live in today.

 Learning objectives have evolved.
 It’s no longer just about knowledge and access.
 Skills are the new currency.
 But skills are decaying faster and faster: the half-life of a skill contracted approximately five times in the course of a few decades.
-This is why lifelong learning is important and now the democratization of learning provides digital access to content (like Coursera, Udacity, Udemy or courses like 42courses, Hyper Island, etc.).
-Also, it is important to be aware that we can’t learn soft skills by merely watching videos and taking quizzes; instead, it’s time to move beyond those traditional approaches towards a new learning designed to not just deliver content, but to catalyze people to think critically and collaborate to develop the top 10 skills as identified in the World Economic Forum’s Future of Jobs Report.
+This is why lifelong learning is important and now the democratization of learning provides digital access to content (like Coursera, Udacity, Udemy, or courses like 42courses, Hyper Island, etc.).
+Also, it is important to be aware that we can’t learn soft skills by merely watching videos and taking quizzes; instead, it’s time to move beyond those traditional approaches towards new learning designed to not just deliver content but to catalyze people to think critically and collaborate to develop the top 10 skills as identified in the World Economic Forum’s Future of Jobs Report.

 🌟 Power of multipliers